CedricChnfr/portfolio/_posts/Courses/2024-10-03-service-oriented-architecture.markdown

 The course was highly relevant to my professional career, providing practical experience in modern software architectures.
 The hands-on project work was particularly valuable in reinforcing the theoretical concepts.

 ### D.IV.
 Complementary Elements
 To further enhance the learning experience, integrating more interactive approaches and focusing on modern architectures would be beneficial.
-Additionally, providing dedicated resources for CI/CD practices would improve the practical aspects of the course.

 ## Project Report